avcoder/unit04-lesson07/slides.md

 - Users need to be able to trust that websites will keep their information safe (ex: credit card info, personal info, etc.)
 - We need to be aware of the risks / pitfalls
 - Consequences range from:
-  - Loss of control, Loss of access, Identity theft, Data theft, Monetary theft, Spying, Spam, Embarassment
+  - Loss of control, Loss of access, Identity theft, Data theft, Monetary theft, Spying, Embarassment

 ---